onuniverse/swift-style-guide/README.markdown

 Static methods and type properties work similarly to global functions and global variables and should be used sparingly.
 They are useful when functionality is scoped to a particular type or when Objective-C interoperability is required.

+Although static methods can be handy, they should be avoided almost in all situations.
+Prefer a shared instance over static methods.
+Static methods are impossible to test when used from other objects/types in your code.

 ### Optionals

 Declare variables and function return types as optional with `?` where a `nil` value is acceptable.